 Create an Enterprise Architecture Blueprint - Big Five #1

 On this page, we provide a tutorial to create Blueprints.
-First, we introduce a bit of the open Dragon1 EA Method theory about creating a Blueprint and next, we lay out the steps to create a Blueprint on the Dragon1 Platform.
+First, we introduce some of the open Dragon1 EA Method theory about creating a Blueprint.
+Next, we lay out the steps to create a Blueprint on the Dragon1 Platform.

-As an architect you normally are required to create landscapes, blueprints, and roadmaps for your stakeholders.
-Therefore Dragon1 is optimized to build these three types of visualizations.
+As an architect, you are normally required to create your stakeholders' landscapes, blueprints, and roadmaps.
+Therefore, Dragon1 is optimized to build these three types of visualizations.

 Learning Objectives